-This course focuses on twelve programming problem solving topics.
+This course focuses on a variety of programming problem solving topics.
 Students learn how to apply these problem solving techniques to a wide range of problems.

-CpS 499 Independent Study in Computer Science [3 credits] Special study of a project chosen in consultation with the computer science faculty.
+CpS 499 Independent Study in Computer Science [3 credits] Special study of a project chosen in consultation with the computer science faculty